 Key areas of the dialog :

-- At the top left you can select the folder where output files are generated.
-I’m creating them in the same folder that the icons and input config files are stored.
+- At the top left, select the folder to put the output files into.
+I create them in the same folder that I keep the icons and input config files.

 - Below that, you can define the name for the output file – it creates a .CSV file.
 You can use the last name, or the GSAK database name, or choose a custom name.